“Why I Love My Father”: A Father’s Day Tribute. Happy Father’s Day To All Father Figures! :)

-Tomorrow is Father’s Day, and today I’d like to dedicate this post to all the wonderful fathers, father figures, and male mentors out there who have touched the lives of people out there: be it your own kids, others’ kids, your family, people you’ve mentored, people you’ve coached, and the world at large.
+Today is Father’s Day (for those of you in Asia, that would be yesterday) and I’d like to dedicate this post to all the wonderful fathers, father figures, and male mentors out there who have touched the lives of people out there: be it your own kids, others’ kids, your family, people you’ve mentored, people you’ve coached, and the world at large.
 Thank you for all that you do.
 Thank you for being you.
 We appreciate your existence and the often times silent but impactful role you have played in our lives.

 As you read the beautiful, beautiful tributes below, know that these can well be the very things that your children (if you have any) and the people you have touched have to say about you; just that they don’t actively articulate these thoughts all the time.